YllzaLela/DiaLog/README.md

 ### **Where the project is at the moment and where we're heading:**
 At this point, the UI/UX of the project is completed.
 After some feedback from mentors, it is decided on removing one of the features and making the remaining as good as they can possibly be.
   The app is currently using a rule-based system for alerting alarming glucose trends.
-Soon, after thourough research on which algorithm is best to use, a ML algorithm will be implemented such as a Decision Tree or Logistic Regression for diabetes prediciton in people who have not yet been diagnosed or people with pre-diabetes.
+Soon, after thorough research on which algorithm is best to use, a ML algorithm will be implemented such as a Decision Tree or Logistic Regression for diabetes prediction in people who have not yet been diagnosed or people with pre-diabetes.

 ## **What the app looks like**